Sensei-Node/covalent-bsp/README.md

 # Covalent BSP Node

-This is a draft for a covalent BSP production ready containerized environment.
+This repo will help you with the setup of a covalent BSP production ready containerized environment.

 # Requirements